Skip to main content

 2. Database performance.
 Standard random GUIDs cause index fragmentation in clustered indexes because their values are not monotonically increasing.
 Sequential GUIDs embed a timestamp in the byte layout so new rows are always appended at the end of the index.

 RCommon ships two implementations out of the box: SimpleGuidGenerator and SequentialGuidGenerator.
-You pick one during application configuration; only one generator may be registered per application.
+You pick one during application configuration; see Behavior on repeated calls below for what happens when more than one module configures GUID generation.

 Installation